When you start ESXi, the host enters an autoconfiguration phase during which system storage devices are configured with defaults.

 When you reboot the ESXi host after installing the ESXi image, the host configures the system storage devices with default settings.
 By default, all visible blank internal disks are formatted with VMFS, so you can store virtual machines on the disks.
 In ESXi Embedded, all visible blank internal disks with VMFS are also formatted by default.

 On the hard drive or USB device that the ESXi host is booting from, the disk-formatting software retains existing diagnostic partitions that the hardware vendor creates.
-In the remaining space, the software creates the partitions described in Table 1.
+In the remaining space, the software creates the partitions described below.

 - Before you start the host for the first time.